marcelauliano/MitoHiFi/README.md

                         hifiams, minimap2, samtools and blast -p P                  -p: Percentage of query in the blast match with close- related mito
-  -m M                  -m: Number of bits for HiFiasm bloom filter (default = 0) --circular-size CIRCULAR_SIZE
+  -m M                  -m: Number of bits for HiFiasm bloom filter [it maps to maps to -f in HiFiasm] (default = 0) --circular-size CIRCULAR_SIZE
                         Size to consider when checking for circularization --circular-offset CIRCULAR_OFFSET